 With Alastair McCulloch continuing to steer the small team, much of the London office’s reputation in patent litigation hinges on his visibility in patent disputes and his cooperation with European Jones Day partners on cross-border matters.
 However, despite a lateral hire being on the cards, the practice is not yet as omnipresent as other international firms with a European presence, such as Allen & Overy or Freshfields Bruckhaus Deringer.

 Life sciences patent disputes.
 Work on mechnical patents.
 Strong US practice.

-The European patents practice at Jones Day is present at some of the key locations for patent disputes in Europe such as Munich, London and Paris.
+The European patent practice at Jones Day is present at some of the key locations for patent disputes in Europe such as Munich, London and Paris.
 In the French capital, Jones Day is strongly positioned.
-The second pillar of the European practice is the German team, which impresses with a well-coordinated team of lawyers and patent attorneys.
-Both offices are a good basis to lead on UPC cases, if the court starts in 2022.
+The second pillar of the European practice is the German team, which impresses with a well-coordinated bench of lawyers and patent attorneys.
+Both offices are a good basis to lead on UPC cases.
 On the other hand, although the firm also has an office in Düsseldorf, Jones Day is not visible here with any well-known partners.

 The European team has an especially strong footprint in life sciences disputes.
 Internationally, close cooperation with the strong US teams is an asset, as is the integrated work with patent attorneys mainly located in the German offices.

 Full service in IP.
 In patents, focus on life science disputes.
 Transactions as well as licensing deals.

 Litigation: Lufthansa (claimant) against Astronics and Panasonic over compensation for infringement of patent relating to aeroplane seats; SOLiD (defendant) against CommScope over antenna systems; NOCO (defendant) against Shenzhen Carku over battery-powered jump leads for cars; biotech division of pharmaceutical company on case against another originator.